-The Board of Directors (BoD) is comprised of Chief/Director/President/Executive Director level members from a variety of federal, state, and local agencies who are responsible for charting the overall direction of FIRESCOPE programs.
+The Board of Directors (BOD) is comprised of Chief/Director/President/Executive Director level members from a variety of federal, state, and local agencies who are responsible for charting the overall direction of FIRESCOPE programs.

-The BoD meets four times a year in January, April, July, and October.
-The meeting locations alternate between the north and south.
-Additional conference call meetings are arranged by the BoD Chairman as needed to assure continuity of FIRESCOPE business.
+The BOD meets four times a year in January, April, July, and October for a two- day meeting.
+The meeting locations alternate between the north and south regions.
+Additional conference call meetings are arranged by the BOD Chair as needed to assure continuity of FIRESCOPE business.